larrabyte/bongcloud/README.md

 A simple and elegant chess GUI written in C++ with [Centurion](https://github.com/albin-johansson/centurion).

 ## Dependencies
-Make sure to execute `git clone` with the `--recurse-submodules` flag to install Centurion.
+Make sure to execute `git clone` with the `--recurse-submodules` flag to clone the repository as well as its required submodules.
 ```
 $ git clone --recurse-submodules https://github.com/larrabyte/bongcloud
 ```